 Train travel in Portugal

 Portugal offers a vast network of trains covering the whole country.
 The ‘Alfa Pendular’ trains offer the most comfortable and fastest rail link between Lisbon and the Algarve.
-CP – Caminhos de ferro Portugueses, the Portuguese railway company also offer international train services to Madrid and Paris.
+CP – Caminhos de Ferro Portugueses, the Portuguese railway company also offers international train services to Madrid and Paris.

 Bus travel in Portugal

 If there is no train there is bound to be a bus.
 Lisbon has two main bus stations, the Gare do Oriente, next to Parque das Naçöes and the Sete Rios bus terminal on the blue metro line.
 There are a few companies that connect the different cities around Portugal, but the two most reputable and popular are Rede Expressos / Renex and Flixbus.
 I find Flixbus services to give a lot more bang for your buck since they cost as little as 6€ if bought ahead of time.
 Buses are generally clean and quite frequent running every hour to two hours depending on your destination.